petermichaux/maria/README.md

 `maria-min.js` contains the same code as `maria.js` but `maria-min.js` has been minified to remove whitespace and code comments.
 This is a good file to serve in production.

+`maria-amd.js` contains the same code as `maria.js` but it is wrapped in an AMD module definition that returns the `maria` object.

 Documentation
 -------------